MicrosoftDocs/fabric-docs/docs/data-warehouse/guidelines-warehouse-performance.md

 Reducing query result set sizes helps you avoid client-side issues caused by large query results.
 The [SQL Query editor](sql-query-editor.md) results sets are limited to the first 10,000 rows to avoid these issues in this browser-based UI.
 If you need to return more than 10,000 rows, use SQL Server Management Studio (SSMS) or Azure Data Studio.

-## Choosing the best data type for performance
+## Choose the best data type for performance

 When defining your tables, use the smallest data type that supports your data as doing so will improve query performance.
 This recommendation is important for CHAR and VARCHAR columns.
 If the longest value in a column is 25 characters, then define your column as VARCHAR(25).
 Avoid defining all character columns with a large default length.